 78-128 Ehukai Street, Kailua-Kona

 Accommodations at this resort are as warm and inviting as the brilliant landscape outside.
 This 22-acre oceanfront resort boasts 485 guest rooms and 24 suites that offer stylish designs and contemporary amenities.
 Inspired by Keauhou’s beautiful views, all oceanfront and oceanview rooms feature fabrics, colors and prints created by renowned Hawaii designer Sig Zane.
 Large furnished lanai (balcony) complement the ample space in each room to unwind and enjoy views of the glistening Pacific, tropical gardens or the lush slopes of Hualalai.

 As the historical playground of Hawaii’s royalty, Keauhou has long been known as a place to rejuvenate and revitalize the spirit.
 This tradition of healing is nurtured at Hoola Spa.
 The Hawaiian word, hoola, means to heal.
 Hawaii’s unique cultural and healing traditions are incorporated into services such as massage, facial and body treatments.
 The spa recently introduced Hawaii’s first Himalayan Salt Room.

-All guestrooms include Sheraton Sweet Sleeper™ bed (one king or two doubles), Down pillows, down comforters and luxurious, soft cotton linens, 37” Flat Panel TV, mini refrigerator, coffee maker with Kona coffee blend and Stash teas, in-room safe, hair dryer, iron and ironing board, Shine toiletries, and Wi-Fi Internet access – service fees apply.
+All guestrooms include Sheraton Sweet Sleeper™ bed (one king or two doubles), Down pillows, down comforters and luxurious, soft cotton linens, a Flat Panel TV, mini refrigerator, coffee maker with Kona coffee blend and Stash teas, in-room safe, hairdryer, iron and ironing board, Shine toiletries, and Wi-Fi Internet access – service fees apply.